Which ones should I be using?

 Monounsaturates are a major component of the Mediterranean diet, which has been shown to be beneficial for heart health and cholesterol levels.

-Oils in this category are liquid at room temperature and more stable than polyunsaturated.
+Oils in this category are liquid at room temperature and generally more stable than polyunsaturated.

 There is little processing/heating involved so the flavour is enhanced and more of the naturally occurring micronutrients are retained.
-Extra virgin olive oil has the highest monounsaturated fat content of all the oils, however has a low smoke point so it is not suitable for high temperatures (better for salad dressings).
-For roasting, baking, grilling and stir fries, use pure or light olive oil.
+Extra virgin olive oil has the highest monounsaturated fat content of all the oils.

 Most of the generic ‘vegetable oil’ in UK supermarkets is rapeseed oil.
 It has a neutral flavour, is inexpensive, and is good for lots of different types of cooking.